 Another metric monitored on returning adult natural and hatchery origin fish is size at age, measured as the mean post-orbital to hypural-plate (POH) length.
-We examined size at age for returns for age-4 fish using multiple comparison analysis from 1985-2015 and found a significant difference (P < 0.05) in mean POH length between natural and hatchery-origin female, and natural and hatchery-origin male spring Chinook salmon (Figure 4).
+We examined size at age for returns using multiple comparison analysis from 1985-2016 and found a significant difference (P < 0.05) in mean POH length between age-4 natural and hatchery-origin female, and age-4 natural and hatchery-origin male spring Chinook salmon (Figure 5).